yux1991/PyRHEED/README.md

 - test: the test module
 - translational_antiphase_domain: calculate the 1D and 2D profile from a translational antiphase domain model
 - window: the main window of the application

+## Known Issues
+1. The Voronoi plot created by the `simulate_RHEED` module sometimes crashes because the `matplotlib` is not thread safe.

 ## Contact
 Please contact Yu Xiang at [yux1991@gmail.com](mailto:yux1991@gmail.com) if you have any questions or suggestions.